Buffalo Real Estate Attorney Handling Property Transactions For Over 30 Years

 Whether you need help drafting or reviewing a contract, arranging the closing, ordering the title search, or any of the many nuances involved in a property transaction, our dedicated Buffalo real estate attorney will keep you informed every step of the way.
 Allow us to join your professional team and assist your real estate agent, and mortgage broker in moving your real estate transaction forward in an expeditious manner.

 With over 30 years of experience, Buffalo real estate attorney Randy Gugino has the knowledge and understanding of the complexities involved in real estate law.
-He offers free consultations and would be happy to assist in your next real estate transaction.
+He offers consultations and would be happy to assist in your next real estate transaction.
 Contact us today at (716) 833-8455 for dedicated legal representation.

 Dedicated Buffalo real estate attorney Randy H. Gugino can assist you with: